awsdocs/amazon-dynamodb-developer-guide/doc_source/transaction-apis.md

 `TransactWriteItems` and `TransactGetItems` are both supported in DynamoDB Accelerator \(DAX\) with the same isolation levels as in DynamoDB\.

 `TransactWriteItems` writes through DAX\.
 DAX passes a `TransactWriteItems` call to DynamoDB and returns the response\.
-To populate the cache after the write, DAX calls `TransactGetItems` in the background for each item in the `TransactWriteItems` operation, which consumes additional read capacity units\. \(For more information, see [Capacity Management for Transactions](#transaction-capacity-handling)\.\) This functionality enables you to keep your application logic simple and use DAX for both transactional operations and non\-transactional ones\.
+To populate the cache after the write, DAX calls `TransactGetItems` in the background for each item in the `TransactWriteItems` operation, which consumes additional read capacity units\. \(For more information, see [Capacity Management for Transactions](#transaction-capacity-handling)\.\) This functionality enables you to keep your application logic simple and use DAX for both transactional operations and nontransactional ones\.

 `TransactGetItems` calls are passed through DAX without the items being cached locally\.
 This is the same behavior as for strongly consistent read APIs in DAX\.